lolyhop/ml-email-search/docs/ML_Design.md

 For our baseline solution, we will test two model architectures:

 - BM25 (sparse retrieval)
-- Dense Passage Retriever (dense retrieval, transformer-based architecture, pretrained on popular Information Retrieval tasks)
+- Dense Passage Retriever (dense retrieval, transformer-based architecture, pretrained on popular Information Retrieval tasks, e.g BGE-M3, e5-large)

 For the baseline, we do not anticipate strong results.
 However, since we aim to replace traditional lexical systems like BM25, the quality of our post-baseline models should be significantly better.